zenoamaro/react-quill/README.md

 : An object with custom CSS rules to apply on the editor's container.
 Rules should be in React's "camelCased" naming style.

 `styles`
 : An object with custom CSS selectors and rules to add to the editor.
 Neither should be in "camelCased" style.
-Pass `false` to prevent Quill from injecting any default style.
+Pass `false` to prevent Quill from injecting any style at all (except for text formats).
 See [configuration](http://quilljs.com/docs/configuration/) for details.

 `theme`
 : The name of the theme to apply to the editor.
 Defaults to `base`.